 Aerials are amazing pieces of equipment, able to reach heights that would otherwise be unattainable to rescue victims and spray water on tall buildings during a fire.
 While aerials offer a level of control in a fire, they also can come with an element of danger.
 Even those who are trained to use an aerial properly may run into issues like not having proper clearance to enter an area or accidentally operating with too much weight.

-Not only can user error occur, there may also be problems with the aerial itself.
+Not only can user error occur, but there may also be problems with the aerial itself.
 If there hasn’t been a recent inspection, there is no way to tell if the aerial is structurally sound and able to be used during a fire or rescue.

 The NFPA mandates that aerial ladders should be tested at least once each year with a more intensive test every five years.
 If it’s time for your aerial to be inspected, see what your next steps are.

 Why does my aerial need to be inspected?